najibghadri/redux-dunk/README.md

 - So far we haven't found a valid use case for using getState in an effect.
 If the effect needs parameters they should be provided with the effect creator as extra params.
 It might be useful to getState when you have a long-running effect that needs to check the state at later times.
 - avoid never-ending loops (action->reducer->effect->action->..) ⚠️ (same in loop)

+## Motivation

+Author Najib Ghadri [@najibghadri](https://github.com/najibghadri) created dunk to address the shortcomings of the existing redux effect libraries, while working on Prezi's Prezi Video UI. redux-loop has a good architecture, but has shortcomings (addressed below), redux-thunk doesn't let you separate actions from effect hence you can't run effects after a state change triggered by an action, although thunk provides dispatch, getState for the effects.
+On the other hand redux-saga seemed like heavy artillery.

 ## Comparison with redux-loop ➿

 Every loop is a dunk but not every dunk is a loop: